Dinosaurs for Hire (video game)

-Dinosaurs for Hire is a 1993 platform shoot 'em up video game.
-It was developed and published by Sega for the Sega Genesis, and is based on the Dinosaurs for Hire comic series.
+Dinosaurs for Hire is a 1993 platform shoot 'em up video game developed and published by Sega for the Sega Genesis.
+The game is based on the Dinosaurs for Hire comic book series by Malibu Comics.
+The gameplay sees the player using guns to take down enemies and bosses in a variety of levels as one of three playable characters.

 Gameplay

 Dinosaurs for Hire is a platform shoot 'em up game.
 It features three playable dinosaur mercenaries from the comics: Archie, a Tyrannosaurus; Lorenzo, a Triceratops; and Reese, a Stegosaurus.
 The player's goal is to stop a dictator, who has unleashed mutant dinosaurs in a plot for world domination.
 The game has five levels, which are divided into subsections.
 Level locations include the Empire State Building, Hoover Dam, and a Hollywood film set.

 A variety of enemies are encountered in each level, including bikers, hang-gliding gunmen, skateboarders, giant insects, and ninjas.
 Giant boss enemies are encountered at the end of each level.
 Cyrano, a Pteranodon, appears throughout the game to offer advice on boss battles.
 The game has three difficulty settings, and includes a two-player mode.